-In the high tide and low tide chart, we can see that the first high tide was at 2:10 h and the next high tide will be at 14:25 h.
-The first low tide was at 7:55 h and the next low tide will be at 20:35 h.
+In the high tide and low tide chart, we can see that the first low tide was at 0:55 h and the next low tide at 13:00 h.
+The first high tide was at 6:55 h and the next high tide at 19:05 h.

-The lunar phase is a Waxing Gibbous.
-Today we have 6 hours and 33 minutes of sun.
-The solar transit is at 12:15 h and the length of time the moon will be visible will be 12 hours and 57 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 12 hours and 13 minutes of sun.
+The solar transit was at 13:14 h and the length of time the moon will be visible will be 13 hours and 26 minutes.

-The tidal coefficient today is 56 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 60.
-The tide heights today are 4.2 m, 2.2 m, 4.4 m and 2.0 m.
+The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 86.
+The tide heights today are 1.5 m, 4.6 m, 1.6 m and 4.7 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Loch Inver which is of 5.7 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Loch Inver tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Loch Inver tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Loch Inver.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: